Aliases for SLC27A2 Gene

 SLC27A2 (Solute Carrier Family 27 Member 2) is a Protein Coding gene.
 Diseases associated with SLC27A2 include Adrenoleukodystrophy and Restrictive Dermopathy, Lethal.
-Among its related pathways are Synthesis of bile acids and bile salts and Peroxisomal lipid metabolism.
+Among its related pathways are Peroxisomal lipid metabolism and Insulin resistance.
 Gene Ontology (GO) annotations related to this gene include signaling receptor binding and long-chain fatty acid-CoA ligase activity.
 An important paralog of this gene is SLC27A6.

 UniProtKB/Swiss-Prot Summary for SLC27A2 Gene